Effective date: 1st May 2026 Last updated: August 2026

 |---|---|---|

-| Learning data (course enrolment, progress, activity history, notes) | Duration of active use, plus 6 years from course completion or last activity | Contractual basis.
-Forms part of the service record and may be required to evidence delivery of the contracted training |
+| Learning data (course enrolment, progress, activity history, notes) | Duration of active use, plus 6 years from course completion or last activity | Contract during active use; legitimate interests thereafter.
+Forms part of the service record evidencing delivery of the contracted training |

-| Completion certificates | 6 years from date of issue |
+| Completion certificates | 6 years from date of issue | Contract at issue; legitimate interests thereafter, for verification, regulatory, and dispute-resolution purposes |

-| Payment tokens | 6 years from date of transaction |
+| Payment tokens | 6 years from date of transaction | Contract at transaction; legitimate interests thereafter, to evidence entitlement and resolve payment disputes within the limitation period |

-Deleted when the user clears the data, or 12 months after last account activity, whichever is sooner | Legitimate interests basis.
+| Optional profile data (interests) | Deleted when you clear the data, or 12 months after last account activity, whichever is sooner | Legitimate interests.
 Not necessary for contract performance, so a shorter retention period applies |

 Where we are required by law to retain data for a longer period (for example, for tax or regulatory compliance), we will do so for the minimum period required.